 Microsoft Entra Conditional Access Explained: MFA, Location Controls, and the What If Tool (Full Lab Guide)

-Microsoft Entra ID (formerly Azure Active Directory) is Microsoft’s cloud-based identity and access management (IAM) service.
-It provides authentication, authorization, and identity governance for users, applications, and devices accessing Microsoft 365, Azure, and third-party cloud services.
+Microsoft Entra ID (formerly Azure Active Directory) is Microsoft’s cloud identity and access management (IAM) service.
+It handles authentication (proving who you are), authorization (what you can access), and identity governance for users, apps, and devices across Microsoft 365, Azure, and many third-party SaaS platforms.

 Architecture Overview